Johnson Space Center: Memorial Grove

 Astronauts, center directors, and other NASA employees are memorialized in a Memorial Grove near the main entrance and visitor badging center (building 110).
 Trees dedicated to the memory of astronauts and center directors are in a round cluster closest to the entrance, other employees are memorialized behind along a road on the facility leading to the main entrance.

 Space Shuttle retirement

 JSC put in a bid to display one of the retired Space Shuttle orbiters, but was not selected.

+But there is a full size replica there today, as the space shuttle Independence is bolted atop a Boeing 747 and both are open to visitors.